-1. Introduction to Graph
+1. Introduction to Graphs

 - Each line connecting two vertices is called an edge.
-You can even have a vertex connecting to itself to form a cycle or loop, as shown in 'E'.
+You can have a vertex connecting to itself to form a cycle or loop, as shown in 'E'.